Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 Whether you create your own digital assets for your AR artwork, or work together with a helper to turn your drawings, sculptures or videos into digital assets, it is easy to "choreograph" them together into your AR experience in porPOIse.
 This is a web-based interface that allows you to edit and adjust your own AR experience either while working from your home base, or standing at your artwork site in Japantown.

 This tutorial gives you the basics for working with **geolocative AR,** which works on both the **ARpoise app** and the **AR-vos app** in exactly the same way.
-A subsequent tutorial will cover the image trigger and SLAM AR that can only be done by the AR-vos app.
+The tutorial **Using porPOIse: Set up and modify AR-vos app layers** covers the additional image trigger and SLAM functionaltiy that can be done only in the AR-vos app.

 ### Some terminology ([See also Glossary of Terms >>>](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/ARpoiseGlossary.md#-hidden-histories-artists)):

 - **Layer:** An ARpoise "layer" is an individual AR experience or project.
-A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR layer.
+A single site in the real world can have multiple layers at exactly the same place, each of them in a separate AR layer.
 (This is like a channel on your TV or YouTube - you look at them in the same place, but they are completely separate programs.)
 When you stand at that site, the ARpoise and AR-vos apps will show you a list of layers available for you there.

 - **Geofencing:** This term means to restrict the physical part of the world in which a layer can be viewed in the ARpoise app.
-For the Hidden History layers this is about 200 meters (1/2 city block) around your "home base."
-For the final project, the admin will move your layer to a location in San Jose Japantown.
+For the final Hidden History layers, this will be about 200 meters (1/2 city block) around the site chosen for your artwork.
+For development purposes however, under coronavirus restrictions, the admin has set your layers at your home base, and set the geofencing to a very generous mile radius surrounding your base, so you can test your layers in your neighborhood.

 When you look at an ARpoise layer, you might see for instance colored or textured 3D objects that are positioned at a particular GPS location, are interactive, are animated, have sound, etc. This AR experience is composed of: